|

 channelled to a specific group of trusted intercessors rather than to the general church

+community.
 Finally, a period of

 reflection enables a church to pray through the action it has just taken.
 Does it need